 All of this can be an unkind way to treat an already-irritated scalp, and may lead to more harm than good.
 It’s not worth the risk when there are ingredients proven to treat dandruff flakes without over-drying or damaging your hair or scalp (more on that below!).
 And if you’re trying to exfoliate, you’re much better off with a scalp brush.

 Apple cider vinegar is often recommended as part of homemade conditioners, and included in shampoo recipes to balance their pH.
-It’s said to leave hair silky and soft.
+It’s said to leave all hair types silky and soft.
 However, even those who recommend apple cider vinegar for hair care note that it leaves behind a distinctive, undesirable fragrance until your next shampoo.

 While apple cider may make your hair look good, no one is likely to notice if there’s an overpowering scent of vinegar wafting from your locks.